DocSpring/rails_docker_example/README.md

 Then run `./scripts/build_app`.

 Notice that while the `bundle install` and `yarn install` are not fully cached, they are still using all of the gems and npm packages from the previous build.

+# Image Tags

+The build script uses the following tags to implement caching and diff layers:

+###  `demoapp/ruby-node:latest`

+Contains specific versions of Ruby, Node.js, and Yarn.
+I started by using some `ruby-node` images from Docker Hub, but I've found that it's much better to have full control over these versions.

+### `demoapp/base:latest`

+Based on `demoapp/ruby-node`.
+Contains Linux packages (e.g. `build-essential`, `postgresql-client`, `nginx`, `rsync`), and also sets up some directories and environment variables.

+### `demoapp/app:base-build`

+ The base image for the app build.
+The initial build uses `demoapp/base` as the base image, and then tags the resulting image with `demoapp/app:base-build`.
+All the subsequent builds use this initial build as the base image.
+We only set the `base-build` once, because if it keeps changing then Docker can't do any caching.

+### `demoapp/app:latest-build`

+ The most recent build.
+We copy in the assets and Sprockets cache from this build before running `rake assets:precompile`.
+This way, we can take advantage of Docker's layer caching while also using the latest assets cache.

+### `demoapp/app:current-build`

+ The build that is currently in progress.
+We need this tag because we run `docker build` twice, targeting two different stages in `Dockerfile.app`.
+After compiling assets, we save the whole build image as the `latest-build` tag.
+This includes all of the cache files that we want to re-use in the next build, but we don't need any of these files in production.
+So the second build re-uses all of these layers, but then runs some commands to clean up the image and remove unnecessary files, then finally squashes everything into a single layer.

+### `demoapp/app:current`

+This the in-progress production build that contains the final squashed layer.
+We don't override the `demoapp/app:latest` tag immediately, because we want to produce a small diff layer between `demoapp/app:latest` and `demoapp/app:current`

+### `demoapp/app:latest`

+After running `./scripts/build_app`, this is the final production image.

 ## More info about the react-webpack-rails-tutorial app